sighupio/fury-kubernetes-monitoring/README.md

 # Fury Kubernetes Monitoring

-This repo contains all components necessary to deploy monitoring tools on top of Kubernetes.
+This repository contains all components necessary to deploy monitoring tools on top of Kubernetes.
 We use Prometheus, a very popular open source monitoring and alerting toolkit for cloud-native applications.
 You can monitor both cluster itself and applications deployed on cluster via Prometheus.
 Alertmanager which makes part of Prometheus stack, handles alerts sent by Prometheus server and let